 Presumably everyone has heard Sam Smith’s Bond theme Writing’s on the Wall by now.
 He claims it only took 20 minutes to write, but it sounds more like 10.
 His boast smacks of over confidence.
 It sounds more like he’s satisfying a Bucket List ambition – Write a Bond theme – than making an effort.
-Not only does it lack a chorus but it has the sexual swagger of a profile on Tinder without a single swipe, which doesn’t fit the Bond bill.
+Not only does it lack a chorus but it has the sexual swagger of a Tinder profile without a single swipe.

-A Bucket List is all the things you failed to do in life, and I don’t mean the washing up.
-It’s the hope that listing ambitions might bring you closer to achieving them, like buying a European map brings you closer to a holiday.
+A Bucket List is all the things you failed to do in life, but wanted to, and I don’t mean the washing up.
+It’s the hope that listing ambitions might bring you closer to achieving them, like buying a map brings you closer to a holiday.

 It’s desperately listing things which never occurred to you at the time because you were too busy watching TV, or sleeping off a hangover.
-If it was truly a list of things you intended, but neglected to do, then telling parents you loved them more frequently should make the list instead of ‘Airboating across an alligator swamp.’
+If it was truly a list of things you intended, but neglected to do, then telling parents you loved them more frequently should make the list instead of ‘Airboating across an alligator swamp,’ whatever that is.
 Mind you, with some parents this might be the same thing.

-Timing is everything, and it’s essential to consider a bucket list only at a point in life when it’s too late to do most of them, otherwise you might actually end up visiting all the Harry Potter locations.
-However, doing it prematurely might result with the inclusion of
+Timing is everything, and it’s essential to consider a bucket list only at a point in life when it’s too late to do most of them, otherwise you might actually end up visiting all the Harry Potter locations dressed as Fridwulfa.
+Achieving it too prematurely might result in the inclusion of

 - Get to sit in front seat of car